Skip to main content

 Open Main MenuClose Main Menu

-Oklahoma State University announces results of diversity self-study, maps course for future success
+OSU announces results of diversity self-study, maps course for future success

 Friday, July 27, 2007

-More than 150 information gathering sessions were held after the self-study began during a July 2006 Board of Regents retreat, according to Cornell Thomas, OSU vice president for Institutional Diversity.
+More than 150 information gathering sessions were held after the self-study began during a July 2006 Board of Regents retreat, according to Cornell Thomas, OSU vice president for institutional diversity.

 “This diversity self-study led by Dr. Thomas and his staff will be vital to the successful implementation of our strategic plan for diversity,” said interim OSU System CEO and President Marlene Strathe.
-“It is imperative that we move forward in establishing an inclusive environment on all OSU campuses in order to prepare students for achievement in a global society.
+“It is imperative that we move forward in establishing an inclusive environment on all OSU campuses to prepare students for achievement in a global society.
 I commend our faculty, staff and students for helping identify our most significant challenges as well as steps we can begin to take to overcome them.”

 OSU’s study drew heavily on “Now is the Time,” a report developed by the American Association of State Colleges and Universities and the National Association of State Universities and Land-Grant Colleges to help universities establish an institutional vision for diversity.